AT VILLA KENNEDYGet directions

 Book one of our special Cultural Weekend Packages and enjoy free museum entry.

-Enjoy a glass of wine accompanied with oysters or tapas in this beautiful market hall filled with fruits, vegetables, chocolates, cheeses, breads, meats and fish from around the world (closed on Sundays).
+Enjoy a glass of wine accompanied with oysters or tapas in this beautiful market hall filled with fruits, vegetables, chocolates, cheeses, breads, meats and fish from around the world (closed on Sundays and public holidays).

 Cathedral and St. Paul's Church

 Strictly speaking, it is not a cathedral at all, since it was never a bishop’s church.

 Nonetheless, the Gothic St. Bartholomew’s Cathedral is one of the few to receive the designation “Imperial Cathedral” (Kaiserdom).

 The Paulsplatz is dominated by the red sandstone St. Paul´s Church (Paulskirche).

 As the seat of the first German national assembly (1848/49), it is the symbol of German democracy.